devloop0/spectre-lang/MIPS_AST_backend_README.md

 # Old Backend
 The new backend that'll officially be worked on from now on involves an IR that can be optimized and targeted towards numerous assembly language platforms.
-Currently, the only platform supported is ARMV6L; but since MIPS hasn't been ported, the I have left that backend there.
+Currently, the only platform supported is ARMV6L; since MIPS hasn't been ported, I have left that backend there.
 It should be relatively stable, since it passes a core set of tests in `tests/`.
 However, there'll probably be some minor issues here and there due to the fact it goes from AST -> assembly directly while also avoiding using a stack machine implementation.
 As a result, there might be some register coloring problems or inefficiencies.
 Note that this backend is not currently optimizing.